avalanche-foundation/ACPs/ACPs/194-streaming-asynchronous-execution/README.md

 In particular, the API method `eth_getBlockReceipts` MUST return the receipts corresponding to the block's transactions, not the receipts settled in the block.

 To achieve this, we first define the _executed_ and _settled_ states for blocks.
-A block is initially _accepted_ by consensus, enqueing its tranche of transactions.
+A block is initially _accepted_ by consensus, enqueuing its tranche of transactions.
 Once the last transaction in the tranche has been executed, the block itself is considered to be executed.
 When the same transaction is settled then so too is the block considered settled.